Cloves ground - delicious & intense spice

 They refine poultry, meat, fish, and game when cooking in liquids.
 Also, they are particularly well suited to flavor apples and other pickled fruit varieties.
 They refine sauces (beer sauce), puddings, cakes, and especially Christmas pastries.

-Please remember, that cloves are very intense spices, and avoid using too much of it in your food, use it sparingly.
+Please remember that cloves are very intense spices, and avoid using too much of them in your food; use them sparingly.